 NevoMD leverages advanced reasoning models trained on large-scale clinical knowledge to identify patterns that may not be immediately apparent.
 This is particularly valuable in multi-system or rare conditions where relationships between findings are subtle.

 All outputs are presented as structured insights.
-The system does not make decisions; it supports physicians in validating and strengthening their clinical reasoning.
+The system does not make decisions, diagnose, treat, prescribe, or replace licensed medical judgment.
+It helps users organize information and supports licensed medical professionals in validating and strengthening clinical reasoning.

-By integrating patient complaints, lab trends, imaging findings, and physician input into a unified analysis, NevoMD helps ensure a more complete evaluation and reduces the likelihood of missed diagnoses.
+By integrating patient complaints, lab trends, imaging findings, medical history, medication context, and user input into a unified analysis, NevoMD supports a more complete review and helps identify diagnostic gaps and overlooked findings.